nf-core/website/markdown/usage/tutorials/institution.md

     * location in geocoordinates: [longitude, latitude]
     * twitter: URL of the institutional twitter account, if available

-4. Furthermore, submit two versions of the institutional logo in the SVG format which you have described it in the YAML file under image_fn:
+4. Furthermore, submit two versions of the institutional logo in SVG format which you have described it in the YAML file under image_fn:
     1. Upload a "white" version to the folder public_html/assets/img/contributors-white.
 Must be a single monochrome shape with no background colour.
     2. Upload a "colour" version to the folder public_html/assets/img/contributors-colour.